-- The federal government will provide up to \$306.8 million so that Aboriginal Financial Institutions can offer short-term, interest-free loans and non-repayable contributions to small and medium-sized First Nations, Inuit, and Métis Nation businesses. - The federal government will provide a further \$133 million in support for Indigenous businesses, including \$117 million for small and community-ow ned Indigenous businesses.
+- The federal government will provide up to CAD\$306.8 million so that Aboriginal Financial Institutions can offer short-term, interest-free loans and non-repayable contributions to small and medium-sized First Nations, Inuit, and Métis Nation businesses. - The federal government will provide CAD\$117 million in non-repayable financial contributions to help community-owned or collectively owned Indigenous businesses and microbusinesses with their operating costs.

-Support for Scientific/Medical Researchers: The federal government will provide over \$1 billion towards a national medical research strategy to fight COVID-19, building on a previously-announced \$275 million investment in coronavirus research and medical countermeasures.
+Support for Scientific/Medical Researchers: The federal government will provide over CAD\$1 billion towards a national medical research strategy to fight COVID-19, building on a previously-announced CAD\$275 million investment in coronavirus research and medical countermeasures.
 The strategy will include:

-- \$40 million for the Canadian COVID-19 Genomics Network to coordinate a COVID-19 viral and host genome sequencing effort - \$23 million for the Vaccine and Infectious Disease Organization International Vaccine Centre to support pre-clinical testing and clinical trials - \$29 million for the National Research Council of Canada to begin the second phase of upgrades to its Human Health Therapeutics Facility, so that it is ready to produce vaccines for clinical trials; (iv) \$600 million through the Strategic Innovation Fund to support private sector-led clinical trials and bio manufacturing - \$10 million for a Canadian data monitoring initiative - \$15.3 million to support the Canadian Immunization Research Network in conducting vaccine research and clinical trials - \$114.9 million through the Canadian Institutes of Health Research to fund research projects - Over \$675,000 through the Stem Cell Network to support two research projects and one clinical trial
+- CAD\$40 million for the Canadian COVID-19 Genomics Network to coordinate a COVID-19 viral and host genome sequencing effort - CAD\$23 million for the Vaccine and Infectious Disease Organization International Vaccine Centre to support pre-clinical testing and clinical trials - CAD\$29 million for the National Research Council of Canada to begin the second phase of upgrades to its Human Health Therapeutics Facility, so that it is ready to produce vaccines for clinical trials - CAD\$600 million through the Strategic Innovation Fund to support private sector-led clinical trials and bio manufacturing - CAD\$10 million for a Canadian data monitoring initiative - CAD\$15.3 million to support the Canadian Immunization Research Network in conducting vaccine research and clinical trials - CAD\$114.9 million through the Canadian Institutes of Health Research to fund research projects - Over CAD\$675,000 through the Stem Cell Network to support two research projects and one clinical trial

-Support for Research Staff: The government will provide \$450 million in funding to support Canadian researchers.
-The support will include: (i) wage supports to universities and health research institutes (up to 75% per individual, to a maximum of \$847/week); and (ii) funding to help universities and health research institutes maintain essential research activities and scale up to full operations once physical distancing measures are lifted (up to 75% of eligible costs, including safe storage of dangerous substances and restarting data sets interrupted by the pandemic).
-This funding will be available to universities and health research institutes that are normally eligible for funding through the Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC), or the Canadian Institutes of Health Research (CIHR), but are ineligible for other COVID-19 emergency measures.
+Support for Research Staff: The government will provide CAD\$450 million in funding to support Canadian researchers.
+The support will include: (i) wage supports to universities and health research institutes (up to 75% per individual, to a maximum of CAD\$847/week); and (ii) funding to help universities and health research institutes maintain essential research activities and scale up to full operations once physical distancing measures are lifted (up to 75% of eligible costs, including safe storage of dangerous substances and restarting data sets interrupted by the pandemic).
+This funding will be available to universities and health research institutes that are normally eligible for funding through the Social Sciences and Humanities Research Council ("SSHRC"), the Natural Sciences and Engineering Research Council ("NSERC"), or the Canadian Institutes of Health Research ("CIHR"), but are ineliaible for other COVID-19 emergency measures.
 The funding will be delivered as a block grant.

-Business Credit Availability Program (BCAP): Through the BCAP, Export Development Canada (EDC) and the Business Development Bank of Canada (BDC) will provide over \$65 billion in direct lending and other types of financial support to businesses whose access to financing would otherwise be restricted.
+Business Credit Availability Program ("BCAP"): Through the BCAP, Export Development Canada ("EDC") and the Business Development Bank of Canada ("BDC") will provide over CAD\$65 billion in direct lending and other types of financial support to businesses whose access to financing would otherwise be restricted.
 Interested businesses should contact their financial institutions and the financial institutions will work with BDC or EDC to access the available resources, including: